moosejaw/grookey/README.md

 The response sent by the Bot is an embed containing the key moveset information: ability, nature, EVs, held item and moves.

-*I'm planning to switch from Zombie to Puppeteer eventually (a headless browser which is still being actively maintained), unless I can find somewhere detailing the (new) Smogon API endpoints, if they even exist publicly.*
+*I'm planning to switch from Zombie to Puppeteer eventually (a headless browser which is still being actively maintained), unless I can find somewhere detailing the (new) Smogon API endpoints, if they even exist publicly.
+Even then, the entire Smogon interface would require a heavy overhaul.*

 ## Disclaimer